 - Perform Shivling Abhishekam by pouring these items over the Shivling while chanting “Om Namah Shivaya.”

-- Light incense sticks and ghee lamps and then offer fruits or sweets.
+- Light incense sticks and ghee lamps, and then offer fruits or sweets.

 - Sit quietly to meditate or read stories from the Shiv Puran.